We are now entering the 6th month of living in a pandemic and needless to say, things have changed for me in Connecticut… here’s what I’m noticing:

 Netflix TV and Movies – I just love the original content of the re-occuring Series on this channel as well as the Movies.
 It takes binge watching to a whole ‘nother level for me…

-My Iphone – I won’t leave the house without it, I won’t sit still anywhere without it nearby, I won’t rest knowing that it needs re-charging, am I addicted (the answer is a resounding Yes!)
+My Iphone – I won’t leave the house without it, I won’t sit still anywhere without it nearby, I won’t rest knowing that it needs re-charging, am I addicted (the answer is a resounding YES!!
+Check out this blog post: An Apple a day…

 Yikes, it is hard to believe that it’s November already and 2019 is coming to a close.
-I feel like this year flew by and the top 3 goals I set for myself in the month of January were stabbed at but not completely realized…My Top 3 Goals in the New Year
+I feel like this year flew by and the top 3 goals I set for myself in the month of January were stabbed at but not completely realized…check out my blog post: .My Top 3 Goals in the New Year

 I do, however, have something I’m particularly proud of this year: namely improving on my game of Golf.